w3f/polkadot-spec/spec.md

 ## State

-Its state has similarities to Ethereum: "objects" contained in it are a mapping from an `ObjectID` identifier to code (a SHA3 of Wasm code) and storage (a Merkle-trie root for a set of `H256` to `bytes` mappings).
+The state of the relay chain has similarities to Ethereum: "objects" contained in it are a mapping from an `ObjectID` identifier to code (a SHA3 of Wasm code) and storage (a Merkle-trie root for a set of `H256` to `bytes` mappings).
 Objects are bland Wasm code bundles with a couple of external facilities open to them as user-functions, primarily the ability to call into other objects and to access its own storage.

 Notably, no balance or nonce information is stored directly in the state.
 Balances, in general, are unneeded since relay-chain DOTs are not a crypto-currency per se and cannot be transferred between owners directly.
 Nonces, for the purposes of replay-protection are managed by the specialised Authentication object.